 - the requirements for parent notification, parent rights regarding an IEE, and due process rights

-Coming Soon!
-Wrightslaw: Special Education Legal Developments and Cases 2016
+Wrightslaw: Special Education Legal Developments and Cases 2016 is our newest book in the Year in Review series.

-You’ll find Timothy O. v.
-Paso Robles in Legal Developments and Cases 2016.
-The new publication will include all decisions in IDEA cases by Courts of Appeals in 2016 including court, legal issues, synopsis of decision, outcome, prevailing party, and link to all decisions.
+Legal Developments and Cases 2016 includes all decisions in IDEA cases by Courts of Appeals in 2016 including court, legal issues, synopsis of decision, outcome, prevailing party, and link to all decisions.
+It includes two new special education decision form the U.S. Supreme Court.

-Click here for information about the 2015 Year in Review – Wrightslaw: Special Education Legal Developments and Cases 2015.
+Begin your Year in Review collection.
+Click here for information about the 2015 publication – Wrightslaw: Special Education Legal Developments and Cases 2015.